Neema105/Neema105/README.md

 ## About Me

 I’m a data engineer who loves taking messy, chaotic data and turning it into something clean and reliable.
-Combining my recent Google Advanced Data Analytics certificate and my strong passion to pursue graduate school, I have developed a rigorous approach to data architecture that bridges the gap between software engineering and advanced analytics
+Combining my recent Google Advanced Data Analytics certificate and my strong passion to pursue graduate school, I have developed a rigorous approach to data architecture that bridges the gap between software engineering and advanced analytics.

 ## Tech Stack